Showing posts with label granddaugher. Show all posts

 Grave of Benjamin and Deborah Franklin

-Deborah Read Franklin the daughter of John Read 12/8/1669 a carpenter from London, England, and her mother Sarah White Read from Birmingham, England.
+Deborah Read Franklin, the daughter of John Read 12/8/1669 a carpenter from London, England, and her mother, Sarah White Read from Birmingham, England.

-Franklin and Deborah’s son Francis Folger Franklin born 10/20/1732 died 11/21/1736, he died of smallpox at the age of four.
+Franklin and Deborah's son, Francis Folger Franklin, born 10/20/1732, died 11/21/1736, died of smallpox at the age of four.

 The estate of Benjamin Franklin was left to her.

-We returned to the Independence Visitor Center where we were loaded into the duck.
+We returned to the Independence Visitor Center, where we were loaded into the Duck.
+The Duck is an amphibious sightseeing tour that takes about 70 minutes.

 It goes through the heart of Philly, Pa.